trustd-solutions/jobs/BusinessDevelopmentAssociate.md

 # How to apply
-Email us at staff@trustd.solutions with the Subject `BBusiness Development Associate` and your contact information in the body(Phone, and Linkedin URL).
+Email us at staff@trustd.solutions with the Subject `Business Development Associate` and your contact information in the body(Phone, and Linkedin URL).